matplotlib/matplotlib/doc/api/animation_api.rst

    FuncAnimation
    ArtistAnimation

-In both cases it is critical to keep a reference to tho instance object.
+In both cases it is critical to keep a reference to the instance object.
 The animation is advanced by a timer (typically from the host GUI framework) which the `Animation` object holds the only reference to.
 If you do not hold a reference to the `Animation` object, it (and